iCliniq Logo

 Selective Epitympanic Dysventilation Theory:

-The theory of selective epitympanic dysventilation tells that retraction (the action of drawing something back or back in) of the pars flaccida occurs secondary to block of ventilation pathways between the mesotympanic space and the epitympanic compartment.
+The theory of selective epitympanic dysventilation tells that retraction (the action of drawing something back or back in) of the pars flaccida occurs secondary to a block of ventilation pathways between the mesotympanic space and the epitympanic compartment.
 The eustachian tube ventilates the remaining mesotympanic space.
 The selective epitympanic dysventilation theory explains how epitympanic cholesteatoma can be associated with a well-ventilated and normal-appearing pars tensa.

 What Is the Treatment and Prognosis of Acquired Cholesteatoma?